-Why Your Primary-Care Doctor Doesn’t Have the Vaccine
+Why You Can’t Just Get Vaccinated at Your Doctor’s Office

 In addition to hospitals, states sent the vaccine to county health departments because, the thinking was, health departments could get doses into arms quickly.
 Health departments “know how to do mass-vaccination clinics,” Marcus Plescia, the chief medical officer at the Association of State and Territorial Health Officials, says.
 They know how to set up a big tent with metal chairs and vaccinate hundreds of people within a few hours.
 Getting the vaccine to other types of doctors and pharmacies, as I heard over and over in recent days, is impossible until there’s more of it.

 This shortage of doses is why, in Palm Beach County, Florida, 100,000 seniors were on a waiting list recently for only 4,000 doses of vaccine.
 In Louisville, Kentucky, 40,000 people have signed up to wait for their dose.
-Walton County, Florida, opted against even maintaining a waiting list, because it was taking too long to call everyone back to schedule their appointment.
+Walton County, Florida, opted against even maintaining a waiting list, because it was taking too long to call everyone back to schedule an appointment.

 These waiting lists might seem strange, given that states supposedly haven’t administered all of the vaccine they’ve been allocated.
 As of this writing, for example, North Dakota is performing the best, having used 74 percent of the doses it’s received.
 If states have extra vaccine sitting around, why not give it to Siedlecki or Wong or another doctor to give to some of those patiently waiting seniors?